When was the last time your tyres were balanced, and why is it important?

 How often should tyres be balanced?

-When you hit a pothole or curb when driving, which messes up the balance of the front tyre and regular rotating will be required
+- When you hit a pothole or curb while driving, which messes up the balance of the front tyre, regular rotating will be required

 How long can you go with unbalanced tyres?